flare-foundation/governance-proposals/FIP/FIP_11.md

 The rewarding logic contains certain configuration parameters or conditions that require monitoring and may, at times, need to be adjusted.
 The purpose of these changes is to fine-tune Flare’s incentive structure, supporting fair rewarding and a generally robust system.

-The relevant rewarding changes are described below, split into two subsections: [2.1](#21-proposed-changes) describes changes that will be immediately implemented in case that the proposal passes, while changes that may be implemented later via the Management Group described in [2.2](#22-other-potential-changes).
+The relevant rewarding changes are described below, split into two subsections: [2.1](#21-proposed-changes) describes changes that will be implemented soon after the proposal passes, while changes that may be implemented later via the Management Group are described in [2.2](#22-other-potential-changes).

 ### 2.1 Proposed Changes